JonathanKernaghan/JupyterNotebook/README.md

 # JupyterNotebook

-As I create resources to supplement my PhD research in Deep Learning, I will be sharing them here in my JupyterNotebook repository.
+As I create non-sensitive resources to supplement my PhD research in Deep Learning, I will be sharing them here in my JupyterNotebook repository.

 The purpose of this is: